-Module B - Terminology, Anatomy & Physiology (20 Hours)

-- The purpose of this course is to provide the learner with the basic knowledge to correctly use the language of medicine and basics of human anatomy and physiology
+Module B - Terminology, Anatomy & Physiology (20 Hours) - The purpose of this course is to provide the learner with the basic knowledge to correctly use the language of medicine.

 Module C - Safety (20 Hours)

 - The purpose of this course is to provide the learner with the basic knowledge and skills necessary for understanding of Occupational Safety and Health Administration and its functions.